Gicehajunior/Eraser_Virus/README.md

 3. Run the test: php infect_virus

 4. View and edit the source code:

-5. Compile the source code: gcc -o virus src/virus.c
+5. Compile the source code

-6. Run the virus:
+6. Run the virus